-The Appointing Authority may at his/her sole discretion grant unpaid leave to employees for good cause.
-Such leave shall not normally exceed sixty (60) days, except that the Appointing Authority at his/her sole discretion may extend beyond the sixty (60) day period.
+The Appointing Authority may at their sole discretion grant unpaid leave to employees for good cause.
+Such leave shall not normally exceed sixty (60) days, except that the Appointing Authority at their sole discretion may extend beyond the sixty (60) day period.